TeaZea/Portfolio_Site/README.md

   - Added a copy to clipboard button to copy my email.
   - Added and created layout for the Projects + EXP > languages used and linkedIn quote section.
 Also edited the style of the list.
     }

+    10.27.2022 {

+    - Added images file, with the edited logos for the website.
+    - Added logos and layout to 'what I use' section and optimized.
+    - Added EXP section quote with link to linkedIn.
+    - Added original photo directory to images directory.
+      }